-The Brownsville Monument: Tuesday, August 25th, 2020, Frostburg students, faculty, townspeople and Brownsville descendants gathered to memorialize the Brownsville/ Park Ave monument.
+The Brownsville Monument: Tuesday, August 25th, 2020, Frostburg students, faculty, townspeople, and Brownsville descendants gathered to memorialize the Brownsville/Park Ave monument.
 Brownsville was a community nested in Frostburg, Maryland, started by Tamar Brown and Elizabeth Jackson.
-Both were formerly enslaved people who purchased and hosted homes on neighboring lots.
-Soon the community grew as other previously enslaved people moved onto the land and expanded their families.
-The locality lasted from the 1860's through till 1950's but Frostburg State University now exists where the town once stood.
+Both were former enslaved people who purchased and hosted homes on neighboring lots.
+Soon the community expanded as other previously enslaved people moved onto the land and raised their families.
+The locality lasted from the 1860s through the 1950s but Frostburg State University now exists where the town once stood.